shurunxuan/IGME-601-2181-Team-C/doc/DesignDoc.md

 * Energy: Tools expend energy to function.
   * ChargePoints: Points the drone can charge at.
   * Tools: Tools each have an energy cost.
   * Drain: Player energy drains constantly over time when the engine is running.
+When energy runs out, the player will die.

 * Information System: Scoring system that tracks the player's gathering of information
   * `TopSecretInfo`: An simple component that denotes type and content of information.
 All information is currently named